IPsec Remote Access VPN Example Using IKEv1 with Pre-Shared Keys

 Warning

-There are very few remaining clients which support this type of configuration because it is considered weak compared to other options such as IKEv2 with EAP.
+There are very few remaining clients compatible with this type of configuration because it is considered weak compared to other options such as IKEv2 with EAP.

 IPsec Server Setup